Eastgate Systems

-Eastgate Systems is a publisher and software company headquartered in Watertown, Massachusetts, which publishes hypertext.
+Eastgate Systems is a hypertext publisher and software company headquartered in Watertown, Massachusetts.

 Eastgate is a pioneer in hypertext publishing and electronic literature and one of the best known publishers of hypertext fiction.
 It publishes fiction, non-fiction, and poetry hypertexts by established authors with careers in print, as well as new authors.
-Its software tools include Storyspace, a hypertext system created by Jay David Bolter, Michael Joyce, and John B. Smith in which much early hypertext fiction was written, and Tinderbox, a tool for managing notes and information.
+Its software tools include Storyspace, a hypertext system created by Jay David Bolter, Michael Joyce and John B. Smith, in which much early hypertext fiction was written.

+Eastgate's chief scientist, Mark Bernstein, is a hypertext researcher, and has improved and extended Storyspace.
+He also developed new hypertext software, Tinderbox, a tool for managing notes and information.
 Storyspace was used in a project in Michigan to put judicial "bench books" into electronic form.
-Eastgate's chief scientist, Mark Bernstein, is a well-known figure in hypertext research, and has improved and extended Storyspace as well as developing new hypertext software.